facebook/zstd/zstd_compression_format.md

 | ------- | --- | --- | --- | --- |
 |FieldSize| 0-1 |  2  |  4  |  8  |

-Value 0 has a double meaning : it either means `0` (size not provided) _if_ the `WD` byte is present, or it means `1` byte (size <= 255 bytes).
+Value 0 meaning depends on _single segment_ mode :
+it either means `0` (size not provided) _if_ the `WD` byte is present, or `1` (frame content size <= 255 bytes) otherwise.

 __Single Segment__

 If this flag is set,
 data shall be regenerated within a single continuous memory segment.

 In which case, `WD` byte __is not present__, but `Frame Content Size` field necessarily is.
 As a consequence, the decoder must allocate a memory segment of size `>= Frame Content Size`.

-In order to preserve the decoder from unreasonable memory requirement, a decoder can refuse a compressed frame which requests a memory size beyond decoder's authorized range.
+In order to preserve the decoder from unreasonable memory requirement, a decoder can reject a compressed frame which requests a memory size beyond decoder's authorized range.

-For broader compatibility, decoders are recommended to support memory sizes of 8 MB at least.
+For broader compatibility, decoders are recommended to support memory sizes of at least 8 MB.
-However, this is merely a recommendation, and each decoder is free to support higher or lower limits, depending on local limitations.
+This is just a recommendation, as each decoder is free to support higher or lower limits, depending on local limitations.

 __Unused bit__